pmean/build-website/text/06/SpittingMatches.md

 Dr. Kritzer also asks

-> *How has the analyst\'s professional orientation affected his or her
+> *How has the analyst's professional orientation affected his or her
 > interpretations?*

-and while knowledge of a person\'s background and potential conflicts of interest are important, often professional orientation is just a red herring.
+and while knowledge of a person's background and potential conflicts of interest are important, often professional orientation is just a red herring.
 I dislike arguments that start out with a statement like<U+FFFD>
-\"You\'re only saying this because you are a \...\".
+"You're only saying this because you are a \...".
 While knowing that someone is an allopath or is on the payroll of a pharmaceutical firm or is an advocate for the environment may color their judgment, I believe that these people can still make careful and thoughtful interpretations